UnitexGramLab/unitex-doc-contributor-guidelines/contributor-agreement.md

-In order to do that, that is, to obtain the ability to directly contribute source code, linguistic resources, documentation or other data ("Code") to a website or repository operated or controlled by the Unitex/GramLab project (a "Unitex/GramLab Repository"), you ("You") must indicate your agreement to the terms set out below following the instructions at the Appendix A. "Submitting the agreement".
+In order to do that, that is, to obtain the ability to directly contribute source code, linguistic resources, documentation or other data ("Code") to a website or repository operated or controlled by the Unitex/GramLab project (a "Unitex/GramLab Repository"), you ("You") must indicate your agreement to the terms set out below.
+If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to unitex-devel{at}univ-mlv.fr.

 For the avoidance of doubt: this document commits you to a set of good behaviours;
 it is not a copyright assignment.